daattali/beautiful-jekyll/resources_pages/slack.md

 The reason for this is that often many students have the same question and it is much more efficient to have them answered in a public forum.
 Beyond that, it's often comforting for students to see other students asking questions, and generally encourages a vibrant Slack ecosystem.

-If you need to ask a course-related question privately, please open up a direct message thread with the teaching fellow(s) _and_ the TA(s) for the relevant course.
+If you need to ask a course-related question privately, please open up a direct message thread with the lab instructor _and_ the TA(s) for the relevant course.
 This allows the most qualified/available person to answer, and also keeps the others up to date on what is happening in the course.

 #### Asking a procedural question

-If you want to ask a procedural question (not about the material, for example asking to reschedule a quiz due to an important event or job interview) then you can leave out the TA(s) and just communicate with the teaching fellow(s).
+If you want to ask a procedural question (not about the material, for example asking to reschedule a quiz due to an important event or job interview) then you can leave out the TA(s) and just communicate with the lab instructor.

 #### Asking about your marks